Kamaj Silva

-Maneksha Kamaj Silva (born 9 April 1983 as කමාජ් සිල්වා [Sinhala]), is a Canada-based Sri Lankan entrepreneur and serial sneakerhead as well as a musician.
-He is the Founder and CEO of Sneakertub, the world's first and only Sneaker subscription service delivering a monthly package of several world renowned commercial shoe brands.
+Maneksha Kamaj Silva (born 9 April 1983 as කමාජ් සිල්වා [Sinhala]), is a Canadian entrepreneur and serial sneakerhead as well as a musician.
+He is the founder and CEO of Sneakertub, the world's first and only sneaker subscription service delivering a monthly package of several world-renowned commercial shoe brands.

 Personal life

 Kamaj Silva was born on 9 April 1983 in Mount Lavinia, Sri Lanka as the only child of the family.
 His father Kamal Silva was a company director who died when he was a teenager.
 His mother Manel Silva was a housewife who also died.
-He completed education from S. Thomas’ College, Mount Lavinia.
-During school times, he played Basketball, volleyball and was an interacter.
+He completed his education at S. Thomas’ College, Mount Lavinia.
+During school times, he played basketball and volleyball.

 He is married to his longtime partner, Roshani.

 Career

-In 2003 he went England for higher studies and graduated with a bachelor's degree in Computer Science from Staffordshire University.
-After graduation in England, he arrived Canada in 2007 and attended to Centennial College to complete Masters' in Film in 2011.
-Then he began the Children's Media program's internship component.
-First he interned at Phase 4 Films along with university professors, where he soon became a full-time children's media marketing coordinator.
+In 2003 he went England for higher studies and graduated with a bachelor's degree in computer science from Staffordshire University.
+After graduation in England, he arrived in Canada in 2007 and attended Centennial College to complete Masters' in Film in 2011.
+He began the Children's Media Program's internship component.
+First, he interned at Phase 4 Films along with university professors, where he soon became a full-time children's media marketing coordinator.
 Later, he was promoted as the promotions manager where he continued to work for 18 months.
-Then he joined with "Entertainment One" as marketing manager and worked for three years.
+Then he joined with Entertainment One as marketing manager, where he worked for three years.

-He is also a vocalist, and a composer working as an independent musician specialized with alternative rock, soul blues and pop music.
-In 2010, he sung the popular song Wang Hung which made his mark in music career.
+He is also a vocalist, and a composer, working as an independent musician specializing in alternative rock, soul blues and pop music.
+In 2010, he sang the popular song Wang Hung which made his mark in his music career.
 Then in 2015, he released the song Makaru.